Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 The bracelet strap is stamped “GOLD FILLED”, WARRANTED 10 YEARS and “CLARIDGE” on the links.
 Interestingly, the strap also bears the stamp “MADE IN BADEN”.
 Baden now forms part of Germany.
 It was known as the Republic of Baden from 1918 to 1945.

-This gives some clue as to the age of the watch and its heritage, with perhaps the case and its strap having been manufactured in the Republic of Baden, as it was then and the watch being cased in London.
+This gives some clue as to the age of the watch and its heritage, with perhaps the case and its strap having been manufactured in the Republic of Baden, as it was then, and the watch being cased in London.
 This is of course, speculation, which can add somewhat to the allure of collecting vintage items.
-All in all, this is a great item that has gone off to a good home.
+All in all, this is a great wristwatch that has gone off to a good home.

 ROTARY SOLID GOLD WATCH and BRACELET